 Remember when your kids were toddlers?
 How adorable it was when they tried to clean up spilled milk but ultimately left half still on the floor?

 Despite their appearance as young adults, teens still have a lot of growing up to do.
 So let go, take a deep breath, point out the good, and be there for them as a supportive coach as they emerge into self-sufficient adults.
 Expecting perfection from them will only make them feel incapable and discourage further growth.

 #6: Advanced warning helps ease transitions

 Kids, like adults, appreciate advanced warning when it comes to change.
 If you’ve decided it’s time for your son to wake up on his own (for once) let him know next Friday morning will be the last time you help.
-If he doesn’t get up on his own and misses the bus, he’ll have to figure out his own way to get to school in time.
+If he doesn’t get up on his own and misses the bus, he’ll have to figure out his own way to get to school on time.

 It can throw tweens and teens off guard if we suddenly say they’re responsible for something spur of the moment.
 Giving advanced warning with the message of “I’m trying to support your independence.” might still get a few eye rolls but shows we’re there to support our teens, not throw them curve balls they’re not prepared for.

 #7: Try to find a balance

-While it’s occasionally beneficial to show our love for our kids with a little assistance, the danger is creating a culture where kids become reliant on parents.
+While it’s occasionally beneficial to show our love for our kids with a little assistance, the risk is creating a culture where kids become reliant on parents.

 If your daughter is generally good about bringing everything she needs to school, then it’s probably OK to deliver her math homework she absentmindedly left behind this morning.
-Everyone makes mistakes and we can demonstrate what it means to be in a supportive family by occasionally helping them out.
+Everyone makes mistakes and we can demonstrate what it means to be in a supportive family by occasionally helping each other out.